 Get Out: The Beast to Belle after she ventures into the West Wing.
 He gives a much colder delivery to Gaston after utterly destroying him and revealing him as the coward he truly is in the finale.

 Remember Maurice's curiosity concerning Cogsworth's... pendulum?
 Or Cogsworth's indignant reaction to his prodding?

 Gaston mentions that every last inch of him is covered in hair, accompanied by a wink to the camera.

 The feather duster/maid is picked up, held upside down, and has her feathers ripped out during the end fight scene.
 As an adult, you realize that the feathers are her 'skirt'...
 Also, the shrieks she makes as she's being yanked at and how she's rescued by her very angry boyfriend.

 Gaston's attempt to propose to Belle.
 Especially the end, when he's menacingly advancing towards her, pushing furniture out of the way, and leaning in to kiss her.
 Admittedly he's still convinced she's just playing hard to get, but it's very worrying and arguably make it worse.
 Then the look in his eyes when he's told that Belle is in a dungeon....

 There's Lumiere and the featherduster.
 The two are clearly necking behind the curtains when Belle first leaves her room and she tells him very coquettishly that she's "Been burned by [him] before", and in the subtitles at the very end it says that Lumiere gives a "lusty laugh" when she walks past him with a very... suggestive look in her eyes for a Disney character.

 The Wardrobe tells Belle, that she'll "see what [she has] in her drawers!" before a cloud of moths flies out.
-It's a pun, as she's referring to the actual drawers, but considering that "drawers" is slang for underpants, and her reaction, it's not difficult to imagine the human analogue.
+It's a pun, as she's referring to the actual drawers, but considering that "drawers" is slang for underpants, and her embarrassed reaction, it's not difficult to imagine the human analogue.

 For some reason after the song "Something There", Mrs. Potts wants to delay answering Chip's question.